Robert Walker (actor, born 1918): Early life

 Walker was born in Salt Lake City, Utah.
 Emotionally scarred by his parents' divorce when he was still a child, he subsequently developed an interest in acting, which led his maternal aunt, Hortense McQuarrie Odlum (then the president of Bonwit Teller), to offer to pay for his enrollment at the American Academy of Dramatic Arts in New York City in 1937.

 Career and personal life

 While attending the American Academy of Dramatic Arts, Walker met fellow aspiring actress Phylis Isley, who later took the stage name Jennifer Jones.
 After a brief courtship, the couple married in Tulsa, Oklahoma, on January 2, 1939.
 Walker had some small unbilled parts in films such as Winter Carnival (1939) and two Lana Turner films at MGM: These Glamour Girls (1939) and Dancing Co-Ed (1939).

-Walker and Jones' elder son, Robert Walker Jr., later became a successful film actor.
+Walker and Jones' elder son, Robert Walker Jr., later became a successful film and television actor.
 Their other son, Michael Walker (1941–2007), was also an actor who appeared in films The Rogues (1964), Coronet Blue (1967), and Hell's Belles (1969), as well as several 1960s television series.